Tarzan (video game): Gameplay

 Disney's Tarzan is a 2.5D side-scrolling platform game, with gameplay taking place on a two-dimensional plane but with three-dimensional models and environments.
-The player controls the eponymous character of Tarzan, both as a child and as an adult, though 14 different levels.
+The player controls the eponymous character of Tarzan, both as a child and as an adult, through 14 different levels.
 Along with running and jumping through levels, Tarzan is able to slam the ground in order to break open certain objects, as well as revealing hidden items and secret areas.
 Tarzan's main method of attacking enemies is by throwing assorted fruits, which can be thrown both overhand and underhand for varying throwing distances and come in 4 different levels of power marked by their colors.
 A knife can also be found in certain levels and used as a close-combat weapon, and certain other weapons, such as a spear and a parasol, are exclusively used in specific levels.
 Tarzan's health status is represented by a life bar that depletes as he is harmed by enemies and other hazards.
 The health bar can be refilled by collecting bananas, which are hidden in banana trees and other areas throughout levels.

 Levels feature several different collectible items, such as coins that earn the player an extra life when 100 of them are collected, and four pieces of a pencil sketch which are hidden throughout the level and unlock a bonus level when collected.
 Scenes from the game's respective film can be unlocked by locating 6 letters (T-A-R-Z-A-N) in each level.

 The game has three difficulty levels: easy, medium and hard.
 In the easy and medium difficulties, little Tarzan gets tips from his friend Terk.
 Tarzan's enemies are monkeys, baboons, eagles, Sabor the leopard, and different animals such as snakes and bushpigs, and some humans such as Clayton.